165 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 163 Beacon to the east and 167 Beacon to the west.

 On April 1, 1889, Southworth and Abby Shaw’s eldest son, Dr. Benjamin Shurtleff Shaw, a physician, purchased his siblings’ interests in 165 Beacon.
 He and his wife, Amelia Copeland (Tribou) Shaw, lived at 28 Marlborough.

 165 Beacon became the home of Benjamin and Amelia Shaw’s son-in-law and daughter, banker William Endicott, III, and Helen Southworth (Shaw) Endicott, who married in June of 1889.
-They also maintained a home in Beverly Farms.
+They also maintained a home at Hospital Point in Beverly.

 Benjamin Shurtleff Shaw died in May of 1893, and Amelia Shaw lived with the Endicotts during the 1893-1894 winter season.
 She then moved to 80 Beacon.
 By the 1896-1897 season, she had resumed living at 28 Marlborough.